OOHehir/TTS-Connector/README.md

 Make it easier to send information to Homey from The Things Network (TTN), using webhooks.

 ### Support
 If you like this app & want to support further development please consider buying me a [coffee](https://www.buymeacoffee.com/oohehir).

+Forum discussion on this [app](https://community.athom.com/t/48869).

 ### Note
 I am not affiliated to 'The Things Network', this is my own work to hopefully help others integrate Homey & TTN.